BUYING THE TRUTH

 Laziness and disinterest in spiritual matters.
 In our American culture we speak of being “laid back.”
 This means we do not apply ourselves energetically to the things of the Lord.
 We are at ease in Zion.
 We may or may not attend the assembling of believers.
 We may or may not be on time at religious functions.
 We may or may not apply ourselves to seeking to build up the Body of Christ.
 We are “laid back.”

-The parable of the servant who buried his talent, found in the twenty-fifth chapter of the Book of Matthew, tells us of the horrible end of the lazy servant.
+The parable of the servant who buried his talent, found in Matthew chapter 25, tells us of the horrible end of the lazy servant.
 The lazy, disinterested believer will continue in deception until he finds himself in the outer darkness.

 Being in love with ourselves.
 When we are in love with ourselves we will not be willing to suffer the pain and denial of our fervent desires that is part of being a true disciple of the Lord Jesus.
 The Lord Jesus Himself is Truth, and when we do not follow patiently after Him, denying ourselves, we do not receive the truth.
 We have no love for the truth because the truth often is grievous to our adamic nature.